comprna/R2Dtool/README.md

 ### General notes
 - Transcriptome to genome liftover relies only on transcript_id, site coordinates, and strand (columns 1:3,6)
+- The annotation used must be in GTF format and correspond correctly to the transcriptome used
 - Other columns aren't considered during annotation or liftover, and can be used to store additional information of interest
 - A header containing column names is expected for annotation and liftover